Bingxin-Lao/Bingxin-Lao.github.io/index.md

 Welcome to Bingxin Lao (in Chinese: 劳炳新)'s homepage!

 This is the place that I record my academic career.
 It's my pleasure if you find anything which is helpful to you.

+## Recent news
-Currently I am a master student (theorectial physics track) at École normale supérieure - PSL (Ulm) and looking for the PhD position for 2024 Fall.
+Currently I am a master student (theorectial physics track) at École normale supérieure - PSL (Ulm).
+If you are interested in the stories behind the papers and my student life, weclome to subscribe my Wechat public account: 巴黎高师的小橘 (in Chinese!).

 ![sunflower](assets/images/Van_Gogh_Twelve_Sunflowers.jpg "sun flower")